Shading refers to the way objects are drawn and lit in the 3D View.

 - A fast approximation of the applied material.

 - An accurate representation using the selected Render Engine and lit with the visible scene lights.

 Except for Rendered, these shading modes are not dependent on light sources in the scene.
-Instead they use a simple default lighting adjusted by the Studio Lights controls in the Lights tab of the Preferences.
+Instead they use a simple default lighting adjusted by the Solid OpenGL Lights controls on the System tab of the User Preferences editor.